Weight: 293g (Wi-Fi only); 297g (Wi-Fi+cellular)

-The screen is still a lot smaller in terms of total area than the other options in the iPad model list, so it might never be right for some creatives for that reason, but if you'd prefer to have something ultra-light you can take with you as well as a laptop, it's fantastic.
+The screen is still a lot smaller in terms of total area than the other options in the iPad generations list, so it might never be right for some creatives for that reason, but if you'd prefer to have something ultra-light you can take with you as well as a laptop, it's fantastic.

 There are some features it doesn't have that might frustrate, and it's had a price increase to accommodate its new design and upgrades, but we think the overall package is going to be hard to resist.

 iPad mini (6th Gen) review: price

 This iPad mini costs £479/$499/AU$749 for 64GB version, or you can upgrade to the version with 256GB for £619/$649/AU$979.